 Megan Owens, Executive Director

-Ms. Owens coordinates and oversees all of TRU’s advocacy, education, fundraising, and engagement, always maintaining focus on the goal of improved transit.
+Ms. Owens coordinates and oversees all of TRU’s advocacy, education, fundraising, and engagement, all dedicated to improving transit.
 She is TRU’s lead spokesperson and a frequent source for local and national media.
 She led TRU’s work advocating the creation of the Regional Transit Authority (RTA) and continues to watchdog their work.

-She is also on the Executive Committee of the RTA’s Citizens’ Advisory Committee and Chairs the Oakland County Public Transit Authority, which oversees SMART bus service in Oakland County.
+She has served on the Executive Committee of the RTA’s Citizens’ Advisory Committee and the Oakland County Public Transit Authority, which oversaw SMART bus service in Oakland County.
 Dedicated to ongoing learning, she completed fellowships with Detroit Regional Chamber’s Leadership Detroit, the Michigan Nonprofit Association’s Executive Leadership Fellowship and the Center for Progressive Leadership.